EGI-Federation/eosc-data-transfer/README.md

 The API supports creation of new data transfers (aka jobs), finding data transfers, querying information about data transfers, and canceling data transfers.

-Every API endpoint that performs operations or queries on data transfers or on storage elements in a destination storage has to be passed a destination type.
-This selects the data transfer service that will be used to perform the data transfer, freeing the clients of the API from having to know which data transfer service to pick for each destination. **Each destination type is mapped to exactly one data transfer service** in the [configuration](#3-register-new-destinations-serviced-by-the-new-data-transfer-service).
+Every API endpoint that performs operations on or queries information about data transfers or storage elements in a destination storage has to be passed the destination storage type.
+This selects the data transfer service that will be used to perform the data transfer, freeing the clients of the API from having to know which data transfer service to pick for each destination. **Each destination storage type is mapped to exactly one data transfer service** in the [configuration](#3-register-new-destinations-serviced-by-the-new-data-transfer-service).